Last Updated on October 21st, 2020 at 02:04 pm

 <img/> tag’s width and height attributes.
-Once the image object exists in memory, we can then assign a file name or URL to the
+Once the image object exists in memory, you can then assign a file name or URL to the

 myImage.src = "img1.jpg"

 src property, the browser loads that image into the image cache.
 All users see is some extra loading information in the status bar, as if another image were in the page.
 By the time the entire page loads, all images generated in this way are tucked away in the image cache.
-We can then assign our cached image’s
+You can then assign your cached image’s

 document.images.src = myImage.src